HEP-FCC/FCCeePhysicsPerformance/case-studies/higgs/hcc/README.md

-## The Higgs coupling to charm quarks
+## The Higgs coupling to charm quarks (and bottom quarks, and gluons)

 ## Abstract
 The SM Higgs boson is expected to decay to c ̄c with a branching ratio of about 3%.
 This decay will be extremely